PardhuSreeRushiVarma20060119/PhishTrap/README.md

 - Creating controlled phishing attack surfaces using best practices.

 ## 🏆 Applause to the Winners:
-Kudos to the Winners — Rupa Karedla & B. Sree Navya — your OSINT creativity, crafted narratives, and behavioral attacks were exceptional!
+Kudos to the Winners — 🥇Rupa Karedla & 🥈B.Sree Navya — your OSINT creativity, crafted narratives, and behavioral attacks were exceptional!
 Your submissions reflected maturity, ethical creativity, and strategic execution.

 #### Note: To Deploy this project, make sure you have installed ngrok or atleat have your ngrok API, and mailhog installed.
 Thank You.